MicrosoftDocs/win32/desktop-src/DirectShow/defaultaudiolcid-property.md

 ---
-Description: 'The DVDAdm.DefaultAudioLCID property sets or retrieves the registry setting for the user-specified default LCID for the audio stream.' ms.assetid: 'ed347a5e-d4cc-42f1-8b75-0a0a2ca40476'
+Description: The DVDAdm.DefaultAudioLCID property sets or retrieves the registry setting for the user-specified default LCID for the audio stream. ms.assetid: ed347a5e-d4cc-42f1-8b75-0a0a2ca40476
 title: DefaultAudioLCID Property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DefaultAudioLCID Property